S3-bucket-for-image-hosting/research-website-images-repo/README.md

 [IMAGE URL](https://s3-bucket-for-image-hosting.github.io/research-website-images-repo/assets/images/image110.png)

-## Quick hack to hosting files in GitHub
+## how to host images on github | Quick hack to hosting files in GitHub

 How to do this step by step